gialkady/ml_zoomcamp/Capstone Project/read.md

 How many times you saw a food image on the internet and you feel that you want to eat it NOW 🤩 😉

 In this project, we tried to make your dreams come true.
-The idea is a web service help people to know the best restaurant to serve the food dish on an image on their city.
+The idea is a web service that help people to know the best restaurant to serve the food dish on an image on their city.

 - Firstly, the user upload the food image
 - ML engine based on deep learning will classify the image (food class).